 To be honest, I fell in love with café culture in Australia: living in Melbourne showed me just how good coffee can be, and how seriously excellent baristas take their craft.

 To my extreme pleasure, there’s been an influx of Australian-run coffee shops in NYC in the last few years.

 And nationalities aside, it’s encouraged all cafes to up their game in coffee, food, and ambiance.

 Although you can find a Starbucks on almost any corner in Manhattan—luckily, still less frequent in most of Brooklyn—skip the chains and tuck into one of the NYC coffee shops that the locals love to frequent!

-Here are my 14 go-to coffee shops in New York for when I need an early-morning caffeine jolt, a sunny window seat to read a book, a spot to catch up with a friend, or simply a place with a killer playlist and decent wifi.
+Below are my 16 best coffee shops in NYC for when I need an early-morning caffeine jolt, a sunny window seat to read a book, a spot to catch up with a friend, or simply a place with a killer playlist and decent wifi.

 Although the vibe and offerings differ at each, one thing is guaranteed: excellent coffee, made by baristas who know what they’re doing.

 Named after Heath Ledger’s break-out film, this NoLita café is owned by a couple of Sydneysiders.

 I think they do the best avocado toast in the city, and you can indulge Aussie peculiarities like a Tim-Tam Slam or a perfectly spread layer of Vegemite on your toast here.

 Two Hands also functions as an art gallery, with rotating prints on the walls and regular private opening parties.
 One of the coolest and best cafes in NYC.